-Jakob Nagel, a farmer, and his family arrived from Lübeck at the port of Oranienbaum on 22 July 1766 aboard the pink Lev under the command of Lieutenant Fyodor Fyodorov.
+Jakob Nagel, a farmer, his wife Katharina, and children (Johann, age 19; Johannes, age 17; Sebastian, age 15) arrived from Lübeck at the port of Oranienbaum on 22 July 1766 aboard the pink Lev under the command of Lieutenant Fyodor Fyodorov.

 Jakob Nagel settled as a widower along with his sons in the Volga German colony of Norka on 26 August 1767.
 They are recorded there on the 1767 census in Household No. 182.